THUDM/GLM-iprompt/README.md

 Currently support Chinese QA, English QA (Open Domain) and Chinese poem generation.

 # Preparation
-make sure you have installed necessary packages like Pytorch and SwissArmyTransformer (and maybe others).
+make sure you have installed necessary packages like Pytorch and SwissArmyTransformer (and maybe others like jsonlines).
 <pre>
 pip install SwissArmyTransformer
 </pre>